kristiyanto/msgf/README.md

 Alternatively, if the files are accessible on FTP server, a CSV file with the information about the files can as the input.
 The container reads the information, download the files and run the computation.

-In either case, the folder must be mounted to the container's "/root/data" (using -v tag).
+In either case, the folder must be mounted to the container's "/root/data" (using ```-v``` tag).
+[Click here](http://container-solutions.com/understanding-volumes-docker/) for more information about Docker Volumes.

 ### Output
 For each MS2 file provided, a MZID file containing the protein identification is generated.
 When the pipelines completed, a file ```LabelledQuant.csv``` or ```LabelFreeQuant.csv```, and ```SpectrumCount.csv``` are also generated.
 LabelledQuant.csv``` or ```LabelFreeQuant.csv``` is the quantified result for either Labelled or LabelFree respectively. ```SpectrumCount.csv``` contains more detailed information including Spectrum No, Pep Sequence, and e-value that may be useful for filtering and further analysis.